-If you're a new or existing client you can make an appointment by calling our front office at 412.321.6880 or you may request an appointment online.
+If you're a new or existing client you can make an appointment by calling our front office at 412.321.6880.

 Start prenatal care

-Pregnant and interested and starting care with us?
-Please head over to Start Prenatal Care
+Pregnant and interested in starting care with us?
+Please visit Start Prenatal Care

-We require expecting first time mothers to take the three core classes - Childbearing Essentials, Breastfeeding and Newborn Care.
+We require expecting first time mothers and birthing parents to take the three core classes - Childbearing Essentials, Breastfeeding and Newborn Care.
 We offer class scholarships for clients who qualify based on income and family size.
 Please ask for more information at your next appointment.
 Learn more about our classes.

 Many women and families qualify for benefits through WIC, the Pennsylvania Special Supplemental Nutrition Program for Women, Infants and Children.
 WIC provides nutrition services, breastfeeding support, health care and social service referrals, and healthy foods.
 Learn more.